dell/goobjectscale/README.md

 // First, provide user credentials for your ObjectScale. objectscaleAuthUser := objectscaleClient.AuthUser{
-	Gateway:  "https://gateway.example.com:443", // Look at FAQ how to obtain it.
+	Gateway:  "https://gateway.example.com:443", // See FAQ on how to get it.
 	Username: "example-user",
 	Password: "example-password",
 }